excid3/rails/guides/source/getting_started.md

 end
 ```

-The mailer generator also generates two email templates.
-One for HTML and one for Text.
+The mailer generator also generates two email templates in our views folder: one for HTML and one for Text.
 We can update those to include a message and link to the product.

 Change `app/views/product_mailer/in_stock.html.erb` to: